brikis98/devops-book/ch5/tofu/modules/kms-key/README.md

-# Serverless Module with Automated Tests
+# KMS Key Module

-This folder contains:

-* `*.tf` files: A root OpenTofu module that deploys a Node.js "Hello, World" serverless app using AWS Lambda and a Lambda function URL.
-* `deploy.tftest.hcl`: An automated tests that uses the `tofu test` command to validate the serverless app works as expected
+This folder contains a reusable OpenTofu module that can create a key in AWS KMS, configure admins (full management rights, but no usage rights) and users (full encrypt/decrypt rights, but no management rights) for the key, and create an alias for the key.
+Note that the user that runs `apply` on this module is always added as both an admin and a user.

 For more information, see Chapter 5, "How to Set Up Continuous Integration (CI) and Continuous Delivery (CD)", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.